Introduction about BIS Hallmark:

-Gold jewellery hallmarked by BIS will have the BIS logo indicating that its purity is verified in one of its licensed laboratories.
-According to the BIS, it is the only agency approved by the government for hallmarking gold articles of any kind to ensure its purity.
+Gold jewelry hallmarked by BIS will have the BIS logo indicating that its purity is verified in one of its licensed laboratories.
+According to the BIS, it is the only agency approved by the government for hallmarking gold articles of any kind to ensure their purity.

 - Purity in Karat and fineness

-Purity of gold is indicated in two ways: Karat (denoted as KT) and fineness number.
-When purity of gold is measured in Karat, 24KT is considered too soft to be converted into any jewellery or ornament.
-Other metals such as silver and zinc are added to gold to convert it into jewellery.
+The purity of gold is indicated in two ways: Karat (denoted as KT) and fineness number.
+When the purity of gold is measured in Karat, 24KT is considered too soft to be converted into any jewelry or ornament.
+Other metals such as silver and zinc are added to gold to convert it into jewelry.

 Corresponding to 22 Karat

 The fineness number and BIS hallmark on the piece of jewelry indicate that BIS has certified it to be of the fineness level/purity that is embossed on it as part of the hallmark.

 - Assaying and Hallmarking center’s mark/number

 The laboratory where your gold jewelry is assessed to check its purity is also required to put its logo on the jewelry.
 Only licensed laboratories of BIS can check the purity of gold.
 One can check if the hallmarking center is licensed by BIS or not on their website.

 The jewelry shop from where you are buying your gold jewelry will also put its identification mark.
 This mark can be of BIS Certified jeweler of jewelry manufacturer.